John Harshman

 John Harshman is a game designer who has worked primarily on role-playing games.

 Career

 In 1975, Game Designers' Workshop published Triplanetary by Harshman and Marc Miller.
 Harshman, Frank Chadwick, and Loren Wiseman helped Miller design Traveller and the game was published in 1977.
-Harshman had been overseeing the direction of Travellers Imperium in-house, and as GDW licensed Traveller to other companies, he became the contact man for these various publishers.
+Harshman had been working at GDW directing the development of the Imperium, and when GDW licensed Traveller to other companies, he became the contact within the company for these other publishers.

 Personal life

-Harshman earned a doctorate in zoology and now lives in California.
+Harshman earned a doctorate in zoology and moved to California.